How to adapt your e-commerce strategy to the new normal

 - Except for electronic durables and electrical appliances, non-FMCG products did not see a surge in demand.

-Essential services and products such as medical advisory, education, and groceries, have seen a big increase in digitalization throughout SEA, the same as for professional, entertainment, and health-related categories.
+Essential services and products such as medical advisory, education, and groceries, have seen a big increase in digitalisation throughout SEA, the same as for professional, entertainment, and health-related categories.
 This vast number of consumers entering new digital categories for services and products has major implications for ecommerce businesses.

 - Brands or online stores that doubled down on their marketing and advertising efforts managed to grow their revenues significantly.
 In contrast, the ones that cut back on their advertising expenditure struggled to boost their sales.
 The adage “Out of sight, out of mind” couldn’t be more accurate